SvenGroot/GenerateAnswerFile/doc/Library.md

 Leave the [`GeneratorOptions.InstallOptions`][] set to null to generate an answer file for a pre-installed image, such as one created by sysprep or DISM tools.

-The below sample sets various options to perform a clean installation on a UEFI-based system, enabling some optional features and remote desktop.
-It creates a user account, and sets it be logged on automatically at first boot.
+The below example sets various options to perform a clean installation on a UEFI-based system, enabling some optional features and remote desktop.
+It creates a user account, and sets it to be logged on automatically at first boot.

 ```csharp
 var options = new GeneratorOptions()